laboratory10/auro_overview/README.md

         <time.h> - (time conversion of gps data, rand seeding)

 #### Section 2.2.3: FSW Modules and Tasks
 Inside of `auro/auro_flight/src`, the AURO FSW is structured into several modules.
 The term `module` will be used to refer to the sub-directories present within the src directory.
 Of the modules present, some have a special significance in that they may host their own `FSW Task`.
 A FSW Task is a thread of execution that is designed to serve a specific functionality.
 Many tasks are running concurrently and competing for processor capacity.
 It is the job of the RTOS scheduler to determine which task has the priority and will be given the processor.
 More information about a FreeRTOS task (which is one in the same as an AURO FSW Task) can be found in the <a href="https://www.freertos.org/about-RTOS.html">FreeRTOS Documentation</a>.
 The modules that have a task running are denoted with the '_' character at the start of their directory name.
-This visually separates them from modules without a FSW Task and pull them to the top in most filesystem explorers.
+This visually separates them from modules without a FSW Task and pulls them to the top in most filesystem explorers.

 Within each FSW module, there can be various FSW source code files that makeup the functionality of that module.
-Files ending in `_task.c/h` contain the source code for FSW tasks and functions called by it.
+Files ending in `_task.c/h` contain the source code for FSW tasks and functions called by the task itself.
 Files ending in `_utils.c/h` contain utilities used across multiple files in a module but not used outside the module.
 Files ending in `_commands.c/h` contain handler functions associated with FSW commands.
-These are commands that can be issued by the operator and are received, parsed, and executed by AURO.
-Files ending in `_client.c/h` contains functions that are designed for use both internally and externally of the home module.
+These are commands that can be issued by the operator on the ground and are received, parsed, and executed by AURO.
+Files ending in `_client.c/h` contain functions that are designed for use both internally and externally of the given module.
 For example, the Fault Protection Manager or `_fpm` module includes the file `fpm_client.c` which contains the function definition for `fpm_assert`.
 This function can be called by any module and any task to alert the `FPM` module that a serious issue has been encountered and a reset should be activated.
 As was done in the previous sentence, it would be correct to refer to the Fault Protection Manager Module as `fpm`, `FPM`, `_fpm`, or any other reasonable deviation.

 At the time this documentation was generated, AURO consists of the following FSW Modules:
  - **_FPM** - Fault Protection Manager - The highest priority FSW Task that detects and responds to anomalies